Naples Zoo: History

-The Naples Zoo began as a personal project of botanist Dr. Henry Nehrling, who purchased the land in 1919 to protect his plant collection, which had taken heavy damage during a 1917 freeze at his original garden in central Florida.
+The Naples Zoo began as a personal project of botanist Henry Nehrling, who purchased the land in 1919 to protect his plant collection, which had taken heavy damage during a 1917 freeze at his original garden in central Florida.
 After his death in 1929, the gardens were neglected for over two decades.
 They were reopened in 1954, this time to the public and as "Caribbean Gardens," by Julius Fleischmann, Jr. At the time they were described as being "just north of Naples."

 The conversion to a zoo started in 1967, when Col. Lawrence and Nancy Jane Tetzlaff, known as Jungle Larry and Safari Jane, visited the Gardens while looking for somewhere to house their collection of rare animals during the winter.
 Although the property was not available at the time, shortly after Fleischmann's death the Tetzlaffs were contacted about displaying their animals within the garden, and it was opened with the animals in place on September 1, 1969.

 Although Larry Tetzlaff died in 1984, Nancy Jane Tetzlaff and her family carried on and continued to improve and expand the Zoo and gardens.
 The zoo was accredited by the Association of Zoos and Aquariums (AZA) in 2001.
 In 2002, the Fleischmann family that owned the land at the time decided that they wanted to sell it.
 The Tetzlaffs began trying to get the county to purchase the land, and the Fleischmann family waited to allow the community to act.
 In 2004, a referendum to purchase the land was approved by 73% of voters.
 In order to make the purchase easier, the Tetzlaffs made the Zoo a 501(c)(3) charitable organization and gave control to the newly established Naples Zoo Board of Directors in 2005.

 Today, under the leadership of President and CEO Jack Mulvena, the zoo cares for a growing number of critically endangered species, supports conservation efforts in the wild, and reaches over 350,000 guests a year.